Online Addiction & Substance Abuse Bachelor’s Degree Programs

 Crown College assists students in finding an internship experience suitable to their professional interests and goals.
 Students also may seek out their own placements without such guidance.
 Examples of past internship sites are listed on the school’s website.

-The curriculum is designed in alignment with NAADAC addiction counseling standards.
-Its content is designed to teach students the twelve core functions of a certified addiction counselor.
+The curriculum is designed in alignment with NAADAC addiction counseling standards, acting as an approved provider that enables an educational path to certification in most states.
+Its content is designed to teach students the 12 core functions of a certified addiction counselor.
 Courses are also designed to prepare students for certification as addiction counselors and peer support specialists.
 Graduates have the training necessary to effectively work in settings such as rescue missions and Salvation Army urban ministry sites.

 University of Maine at Augusta